-As an EDFI member, Proparco is subject to commitments made in 2020 to "align all new financing with the objectives of the Paris Agreement by 2022 and transition investment portfolios to net-zero GHG emissions by 2050 at the latest".
+As an EDFI member, Proparco is subject to commitments made in 2020 to "align all new financing with the objectives of the Paris Agreement by 2022 and transition investment portfolios to net-zero GHG emissions by 2050 at the latest".20

-AFD, through Proparco, is considering the progressive adoption of portfolio alignment elements in its procedures to better track its emissions and include more quantitative elements in its decision-making processes.
 Proparco started measuring its portfolio emissions in 2023 and is following the principles adopted at the EDFI level, namely implementation of the "Global Standard" by the Partnership for Carbon Accounting Financials and the Joint Impact Model tool to estimate GHG emissions when little project-specific information is available.
-As a next step, Proparco will conduct an analysis to identify the highest-emitting sectors and assets before seeking to define portfolio targets.

-Proparco, along with other EDFI members, is more broadly engaged in discussions on using portfolio approaches to complement the principles and activities of its project-level alignment approach.
-Proparco's portfolio mainly consists of financial intermediaries (EUR 855 million in engagements in 2021).
 Following in AFD's footsteps, Proparco began assessing the alignment of its non-earmarked intermediated finance (financial institutions and funds) in 2021 and will progressively systematize this in its procedures.